gianlucascoccia/MSR2021Replication/README.md

 ## Stack Overflow data

-The
+The Stack Oveflow data was collected by means of the [SOTorrent](https://empirical-software.engineering/sotorrent/) dataset.

+## Tags

 ## Selection of relevant Stack Overflow questions

-The queries used to select relevant Stack Overflow questions are available in the file: [so_torrent_queries](so_torrent_queries.txt)
+The queries used to select relevant Stack Overflow questions from SOTorrent are available in the file: [so_torrent_queries.txt](so_torrent_queries.txt)

-First query selects
+First query selects relevant questions (based on their tags).

 Second query was used to collect accepted answers for the questions returned by the first query.